philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Lifecycle Functions {#lifecycle-functions}

-[NIST.SP.500-267Ar1] defines a set of product lifecycle functions comprised of installation, user interface, management, and update.
-It is recommended to test that these lifecycle functions are operational for the connectivity scenarios defined in {{scn_combinations}}.

-An overview of the lifecycle functions are as follows:
+Orthogonal to the Base Scenarios, we define lifecycle functions, i.e., the phases in which an application is approached during a simplified lifecycle of the application, in accordance to [NIST.SP.500-267Ar1] as follows:

 - Installation: The installation of the application including any initial configuration required for getting the application in a state where remote services are operational.